Matthew-Burkard/openrpc/docs/docs/basics.md

 ## Built on Specifications

-Python OpenRPC is built on a couple of specifications.
+Python OpenRPC is built on multiple specifications.

 ### JSON-RPC 2.0